TheBevyFlock/bevy_new_2d/docs/workflows.md

 ## CI (testing)

-The [CI workflow](.github/workflows/ci.yaml) will trigger on every commit or PR to `main`, and does the following.
+The [CI workflow](.github/workflows/ci.yaml) will trigger on every commit or PR to `main`, and do the following:

 - Run tests.
 - Run Clippy lints.